AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-insight/msi-for-salesforce/features/language-support/prepare-sales-insight-for-multi-lingual-support-in-salesforce.md

 >
 >**Admin Permissions Required**

 Marketo Sales Insight is stored by language.
-So, if you want it to work for more than one language, you have to enter the credentials separately for each language.&nbsp;
+So, if you want it to work for more than one language, you have to enter the credentials separately for each language.

 >[!NOTE]
 >